 Among TikTok's smartest beauty trends such as skin icing (for a glowing complexion) and ditching eye cream (trust us on this one) are a handful of slightly unusual, occasionally inadvisable "tips and tricks," like using glycolic acid as natural deodorant and fake tan as lip liner.
-More recently, users have been buzzing about a viral smooth-skin hack that eschews traditional skin-care products entirely in favor of something a little sharper...
+More recently, users have been buzzing about a viral smooth-skin hack that eschews traditional skin-care products entirely in favour of something a little sharper...

 What is face shaving and what are the skin benefits?